inc2734/habakiri/src/readme.txt

 License URI: license.txt

 == Description ==
-Habakiri is a simple theme based on Bootstrap3.
+Habakiri is the simple theme based on Bootstrap 3.
 This theme's goal is to create a responsive, bootstrap based WordPress theme quickly.
-The design is kept simple to keep the simplicity of the Bootstrap.
-Features are, 100% responsive layouts, the Glyphicons and Genericons icons, 7 page templates, 8 header design patterns, many color settings, a lot of hooks, related posts, minified CSS and JavaScript, Gulp use, Sass and PHP Class in functions.php.
+The design is very simple, easy to create of child theme.
+Features are, 100% responsive layouts, the Glyphicons and Genericons icons, 7 page templates, 8 header design patterns, many color settings, a lot of hooks, related posts, minified CSS and JavaScript, Sass and PHP Class in functions.php.

 == Installation ==